• Agents

 Copilot reads it.
 Copilot follows it.
 It searches the available context for secrets — environment variables, configuration files, private issue content, anything the developer's session has access to.
 Then it executes the exfiltration technique the attacker specified.

-Step 3: GitHub's own Camo proxy carries the data out
+Step 3: GitHub's own Camo proxy becomes the exfiltration channel

 Here is where CamoLeak gets genuinely clever.
 The attacker's prompt instructed Copilot to encode stolen data as a sequence of image requests.
 Each request loads a 1x1 pixel image from a URL that encodes a single character of the stolen data.